azag0/dft-vdw-range/README.md

-# Range of electron correlation in density functional theory
+# The range of semi-local density functionals in van der Waals systems

 ### Requirements